salottodev/bisq-mobile/shared/domain/src/commonMain/kotlin/network/bisq/mobile/domain/data/README.md

 ### Naming conventions

-As we use the Bisq 2 domain classes and enums in the node mode we have to distinguish the names to avoid conflicts and confusion ( distinguishing by package name would pollute the code with very long fully qualified names).
+As we use the Bisq Easy domain classes and enums in the node mode we have to distinguish the names to avoid conflicts and confusion ( distinguishing by package name would pollute the code with very long fully qualified names).

-The `network.bisq.mobile.domain.data.replicated` package contains classes and enums which are replicas from the Bisq 2 sides data transfer objects.
+The `network.bisq.mobile.domain.data.replicated` package contains classes and enums which are replicas from the Bisq Easy sides data transfer objects.
-In Bisq 2 those are post-fixed with `Dto` and reflect the same package structure as the domain models and enums.
+In Bisq Easy those are post-fixed with `Dto` and reflect the same package structure as the domain models and enums.
 Enums are also post-fixed with `Dto`.
 Those are pure value objects and replicate the domain models without any mutable fields or domain methods.
-On the Bisq 2 side those are only used for data transfer.
+On the Bisq Easy side those are only used for data transfer.

 In case we use those data as value objects, we use `VO` for classes and `Enum` (due lack of a better generic postfix) for enums.
 In case those data are used as immutable data source for models, we keep the `Dto` post-fix, as they are only used for data transfer and